grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 > **Note:** The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.

+### not-reducible-native-histogram

+This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram that has too many observation buckets and it is not possible to reduce the buckets further.
+Since native buckets at the lowest resolution of -4 can cover all 64 bit float observations with a handful of buckets, this indicates that the
+`-validation.max-native-histogram-buckets` option is set too low (<20).

+> **Note:** The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.

 ### err-mimir-label-invalid

 This non-critical error occurs when Mimir receives a write request that contains a series with an invalid label name.